 Severe dementia due to Alzheimer's disease

-In severe Alzheimer's disease, people generally:
+In late stage severe dementia due to Alzheimer's disease, people generally:

 - Require daily assistance with personal care.
 This includes total assistance with eating, dressing, using the bathroom and all other daily self-care tasks.

 - Experience a decline in physical abilities.
 A person may become unable to walk without assistance, then unable to sit or hold up his or her head without support.
 Muscles may become rigid and reflexes abnormal.
 Eventually, a person loses the ability to swallow and to control bladder and bowel functions.